Fear: Antidepressants will destroy my sex life.

 Fact: Studies in recent years have raised concerns that antidepressants may raise the risk of suicidal thoughts or behaviors (but not deaths) among children, adolescents, and young adults.
 For example, a 2009 review in the British Medical Journal (BMJ) looked at 372 studies involving nearly 100,000 people who were taking antidepressants.
 It found that compared to placebo, antidepressants were associated with a slightly higher risk for suicidal thoughts in some children and young adults, have no effect on suicide risk among those 25 to 64, and reduce the risk in those 65 and older.

-In 2004, the FDA required manufacturers of antidepressants to revise their labels to include a black box warning statement about these risks.
+In 2004, the FDA required manufacturers of antidepressants to revise their labels to include a boxed warning statement about these risks.

-The bottom line: Regardless of your age or sex, it’s important to see a doctor immediately if you have suicidal thoughts.
+The bottom line: Regardless of your age or sex, it’s important to see a doctor immediately if you have suicidal thoughts or other significant symptoms of clinical depression.